 The whole experience of reading a Carver book is mind-blowing – it is like watching events unfold at your neighbor’s house through a skylight.
 And it is here that the author’s spare style comes in so handy – Carver keeps his descriptions down to a minimum, letting the reader’s imagination fill in the backdrop: these people could be your neighbors as much as they are mine.

-A lot has been written about Carver’s minimalist style, but while his writing is spare and stark, he has an amazing eye for just the right details – passing mentions of an odd stray dog, a wet shoe or daddy’s muscles somehow lend a more complete feel to the stories, and the overall effect is that of something way more than the sum of its parts.
-(I so want to pun on his spare sentence construction and him not sparing a detail, but I’ll pass).
+A lot has been written about Carver's minimalist *, but while his writing is spare and stark, he has an amazing eye for just the right details – passing mentions of an odd stray dog, a wet shoe or daddy's muscles somehow lend a more complete feel to the stories, and the overall effect is that of something way more than the sum of its parts.
+(I so want to pun on his spare sentence construction and him not sparing a detail, but I'll pass).

 In “What’s in Alaska,” for example, two couples get together for an evening.
 And as the evening progresses, laced with drinking and drugs, Carver chooses to focus a lot of attention on the brand new shoes of one of the men – his doubts about the shoes seem to somehow mirror how he feels about the changes in his life.
 It is totally unexpected, and incredibly poignant.

-Midway through the book, there seems to be a slight shift in Carver’s style.
-He’s a little more chatty, and the tales have a sunnier feel to them.
+Midway through the book, there seems to be a slight shift in Carver's *.
+He's a little more chatty, and the tales have a sunnier feel to them.
 You could sense a writer trying to break free from a style that was starting to cramp him, but unfortunately for Carver (and us) his life ended before he could finish his experimentation.

 According to this essay by William Stull, professor at the University of Hartford, sometime after the publication of What We Talk About When We Talk About Love Carver thought he would hit a dead end if he continued to head down the path of increased minimalism, and